 - Fill the sample bags as full as possible.
 You may need to experiment with quantities.

-- Ensure the outside of the bags is clean and the clip tops are closed tightly.
+- Ensure the outside of the bags is clean and seal the bags tightly.

 - Fill out the submission form completely.